Mosa-T/CV_Projects/README.md

 # CV_Projects
 For the main projects please see:-
-1:-Android app project(EncChat)
+*Android app project(EncChat)
-2:-React-native app project(EasyGet)
+*React-native app project(EasyGet)
-3:-Fullstack--AdvCSProject(Korkorwz)
+*Fullstack--AdvCSProject(Korkorwz)
-4:-Deep-learning with python & Big Data
+*Deep-learning with python & Big Data

 Some projects that were done throughout the course of studying computer science, includes small tasks.
 Do note not all projects are included(for example java/matlab/ML) samples weren't uploaded and that some of the projects are not representatives of the materials learnt throughout some courses.